yotambaram/Employee-Tracker/README.md

 ### Bug fixes and future developments:

 * Development:
   - Delete data option.
-  - Employee search option (BY USER INPUT)
+  - Employee search option (by user input)
   - More data view options.

 * Debug
   - Fix name verification for employee by ID and not by full name.
-  - More data view options.
+  - fix edge cases with conditions (cant update when data is empty, make all case comparisons to low letters)

 ![badge](https://github.com/yotambaram/Employee-Tracker/blob/master/employee%20tracker.JPG?raw=true)